 Linksys Velop AX4200: What I like

 Linksys has outfitted each Velop AX4200 unit with four gigabit LAN ports.
 Yes, that includes each and every one of the mesh access points that you scatter about your home.
 Having four gigabit LAN ports to plug into throughout the home is a godsend, as there are just some devices that work better when plugged in (or don't support Wi-Fi at all, like the Philips Hue Bridge).
-Each node also has a USB 3.0 port on back and supports external storage across the network.
+Each node also has a USB 3.0 port on back and supports external storage that can be accessed by any device across the network.

 On top of having lots of blazing-fast LAN ports, the Linksys Velop AX4200 offers ultra-fast Wi-Fi 6 wireless speeds throughout your home using a consistent tri-band spectrum on every single access point.
 That consistent speed is what's particularly important as, again, other mesh Wi-Fi systems can often deliver slower speeds from auxiliary mesh points when compared to the main router.
-A dedicated "Internet" LAN port on each mesh unit also means you can use wired backhaul for the whole network, further reducing latency between nodes.
+A dedicated "Internet" LAN port on each mesh unit also means you can use wired backhaul for the whole network, further reducing latency between nodes if you want to run cables.

 For me, the killer application for Wi-Fi 6 is VR game streaming — something the Velop AX4200 excels at.

 For me, the killer application for Wi-Fi 6 is VR — specifically, PC VR games streamed via Virtual Desktop to the Oculus Quest 2.
-While this has been feasible since last Summer on the original Oculus Quest, the Oculus Quest 2 supports Wi-Fi 6 and, with it, significantly lower latency, high-quality wireless VR streaming.
-The Velop AX4200 worked perfectly in this scenario and gave me a perfect experience.
+While this has been feasible since last summer on the original Oculus Quest, the Oculus Quest 2 supports Wi-Fi 6 and, with it, significantly lower latency, high-quality wireless VR streaming.
+The Velop AX4200 worked perfectly in this scenario.

 As expected, Wi-Fi 6-enabled devices get a boost in speed and have lower latency connectivity when compared to Wi-Fi 5 routers.
 For me, this meant getting closer to the theoretical speeds I pay my ISP for.
 Even still, it's likely that Wi-Fi 6 isn't going to make a huge difference in download or upload speeds for most people as ISPs are still playing catch-up to local Wi-Fi connectivity.
 The Velop AX4200 handles over 100 devices connected to the network, which is likely going to be a bigger change for people with lots of wireless traffic in their homes.